 Trading practice sessions

-During the semester there wil be practice sessions on derivatives trading, designed to enhance experience, learning and understanding of the practical aspects of the course.
-Details wil be made avalaible on MyUni.
+During the semester there will be practice sessions on derivatives trading, designed to enhance experience, learning and understanding of the practical aspect of the course.
+Details will be made available on MyUni.

 Consultation and Communication